gkrit/Seedbox.Management/README.md

     e.g 172.18.*
     ```

-3. Specify a TCP/UDP port for each seedbox.
+3. Consider a TCP/UDP port for each seedbox.
    This is a port of the bittorrent protocol.

    ```
    e.g 51414
    ```

-   So, in order to have connectivity with the outside world we must
-   make the necessary network settings to open the above port .
+   So, in order to have connectivity with the outside world we must make the necessary network settings to open the above port\
-   a. in the router, that is, port forwarding to the docker host.
+   a. in the router, that is, port forwarding to the docker host\
    b. in the docker host firewall

-   In this application we have provisioned the following ports
+   In this application we have provisioned the following ports (3 seedboxes)

    ```
-   51414, 51415, 51416 (3 seedboxes)
+   51414, 51415, 51416
    ```

 4. If we need direct access from the docker host to each seedbox (through available gui client)
-    then we must specify an additional port.
+    then we must consider an additional port.

     ```
     eg. 9092
     ```

-    In this application we will use an availble windows gui client for direct access to each seedbox container.
+    In this application we will use an availble windows gui client for direct access to each seedbox container.\
-    This is not obligatory.
+    This is not obligatory.\
     If this is the case, the following ports are also provisioned :

     ```
     9092, 9093, 9094
     ```

-5. We are ready to run a seedbox instance based
+5. We are ready to run seedbox instances based
 on the following linux image zimme/transmission-daemon.

     ><https://github.com/zimme/docker-transmission-daemon>